CreepersNeedHugs01/Lawful-Rules/Rules.md

-# Lawful-Rules
-Rules for the "Lawful" speedrunning category extension.
+## Rules for the "Lawful" speedrunning category extension.

 ### 1: No theft.
 It is considered theft if you do any of the following: